 Chronic inflammation really creates a vicious cycle in the body.
 There are certain inflammatory foods and beverages that contribute to psoriasis flare-ups in a major, major way.
 Since psoriasis affects each person differently, each one of these foods will affect you to a different degree as well.
 You might be able to tolerate a little bit, or your body might be so sensitive that you need to eliminate it entirely from your diet.
 There are six particular foods that contribute to inflammation and psoriasis flare-ups that you might want to consider eliminating altogether:

 Alcohol opens the blood vessels in the skin.
 When your blood vessels are dilated, white blood cells, including the T cells that are responsible for contributing to psoriasis, are able to sneak into the outer layers of your skin more easily.
-If you are really sensitive to the inflammatory effects of alcohol, even the occasional drink on a Saturday night might cause psoriasis symptoms to worsen
+If you are really sensitive to the inflammatory effects of alcohol, even the occasional drink on a Saturday night might aggravate psoriasis symptoms.

 Processed foods are loaded with artificial preservatives, additives, salt, sugar, trans fats, and empty calories, all of which contribute to inflammation.
 They also contribute to obesity, which contributes to high blood pressure, diabetes, and a whole host of other health issues, including psoriasis.